Shopify/polaris/polaris.shopify.com/content/design/layout/spacial-organization.md

                 <Dont>
                     ![A surface that has a equal or larger corner radius than its parent](/images/design/layout/layout-spatial-11-nesting-same-radius-dont@2x.png)

-                    Make all nested elements have the same, or larger border radius than their parent.
+                    Make all nested elements have the same, or larger, border radius than their parent.
                 </Dont>
             </Grid.Cell>
             <Grid.Cell columnSpan={{xs: 6}}>